tzw5099/delete-robinhood/README.md

 <img src="misc/nassim-tweet.png" width="690">

-Most Degen joke they gambling, but they really don't see it this way.
+Most Degen joke they are gambling, but they really don't see it this way.
 Markets have a way of deceiving people to thinking they have an edge.
 The average ~~degen~~ trader makes 100s of trades each month.
 720 trades/year is the minimum to be considered a daytrader. ([trader tax status](https://greentradertax.com/trader-tax-center/trader-tax-status/how-to-qualify/))

 Each one of those trades are inherently slightly bad bets.
 (Your bid is unconditionally lower than the most favorable midpoint price.)